The Ultimate Arthritis Diet

 One of the most common questions people with any form of arthritis have is, "Is there an arthritis diet?"
-Or more to the poin, “What can I eat to help my joints?”
+Or more to the point, “What can I eat to help my joints?”

 The answer, fortunately, is that many foods can help.
 Following a diet low in processed foods and saturated fat and rich in fruits, vegetables, fish, nuts and beans is great for your body.
 If this advice looks familiar, it’s because these are the principles of the so-called Mediterranean diet, which is frequently touted for its anti-aging, disease-fighting powers.

-Whether you call it a Mediterranean diet, an anti-inflammatory diet or simply an arthritis diet, here’s a look at the key foods – and a breakdown of why they’re so good for joint health.
+Whether you call it a Mediterranean diet, an anti-inflammatory diet or simply an arthritis diet, here’s a look at key foods to focus on – and why they’re so good for joint health.

 Why: Some types of fish are good sources of inflammation-fighting omega-3 fatty acids.
-A study of 727 postmenopausal women, published in the Journal of Nutrition, found those who had the highest consumption of omega-3s had lower levels of two inflammatory proteins: C-reactive protein (CRP) and interleukin-6.
+A study of 727 postmenopausal women, published in the Journal of Nutrition in 2004, found those who had the highest consumption of omega-3s had lower levels of two inflammatory proteins: C-reactive protein (CRP) and interleukin-6.

 Best sources: Salmon, tuna, sardines, herring, anchovies, scallops and other cold-water fish.
 Hate fish?
 Take a supplement.
 Studies show that taking 600 to 1,000 mg of fish oil daily eases joint stiffness, tenderness, pain and swelling.

 How much: Eat 1.5 ounces of nuts daily (one ounce is about one handful).